CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 ## How to report a security vulnerability

-At the bare minimum, it should provide a current package maintainer's email address (or ideally an alias that forwards to multiple maintainers, or a bug reporting system that supports special handling of security issues).
+At the bare minimum, your security policy should provide a current package maintainer's email address (or ideally an alias that forwards to multiple maintainers, or a bug reporting system that supports special handling of security issues).

 It is important to refer to the current project maintainers, and not the package authors, who for older packages may be different.